TurtleKitty/Vaquero/README.md

 Vaquero is a scripting language for cowboy coders.

-It's a Lisp variant with an unusual object/message system, first-class environments, delimited continuations, restartable exceptions, and syntactic abstraction.
+It's a Lisp variant with an unusual object/message system, delimited lexical environments, delimited continuations, restartable exceptions, and syntactic abstraction.

 ## Basic usage